Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 The Coral Hairstreak is a small and beautiful butterfly species found in Missouri.

-Its wings are brown with vibrant coral-colored spots, and it can often be seen flitting around flowers in wooded areas.
+Its brown wings have vibrant coral-colored spots, and it can often be seen flitting around flowers in wooded areas.

 These butterflies prefer to feed on nectar from flowers like blackberry and dogwood.